 The idea is to present WUR as a mode of operation on both the AP and non-AP STA.

 On an AP, it is just another mode (modulation, etc.) of the PHY, and the AP will use this PHY at any time, based on the behavior description in clause 31 of the amendment.
 On an AP, the WUR PHY is transmit only.

+[Update: this is agreed.]

 A non-AP STA, similarly, WUR is another mode of the PHY.
 The STA can enable the PHY’s WUR receive capability at any time; it never transmits in WUR mode of operaiton.
 The non-AP STA can also disable all the other PHY modes (and MAC support for them), when it has negotiated the WUR power management into WUR mode with the associated AP.
 By disabling the other PHY modes and supporting only WUR receive, the implementation can be optimized for minimal power consumption, targeting less than 1 mW of power consumption.

+[This appears to be agreed, although text that is explicit about this disabling of other PHYs is not present (yet).]

+Really should be along the lines that the AP is restricted from sending PPDUs, other than WUR PPDUs, to a non-AP STA that is in “WUR doze/awake” (as appropriate).
+Look for similar language in the baseline that the AP is restricted from sending any PPDU (at least BUs), and try to align the wording.
+Look near legacy power saving statements that the AP shall not send BUs to a sleeping non-AP STA, but shall buffer them.

 Considerations of this approach: